How to Mail in a Sample

 Mail-in Laboratory Services

 Do you think you have asbestos, lead, or mold?
 Do you live outside of the Portland Metro Area, but want to use our services?
-Fortunately, JSE labs is happy to accept samples via mail!
+Fortunately, JSE labs is happy to accept samples via mail from all states in the U.S.!

 Completing the Chain of Custody Form (COC)